 A PRIORITY TWO assignment also covers all "cold" reports.
-Most incidents are programmed as PRIORITY TWO in CAD and require assessment by the Dispatcher.
+The majority of incidents are programmed as PRIORITY TWO in CAD and require assessment by the Dispatcher.
 Calls held 30 minutes or longer should be dispatched out of sector (when appropriate to the incident type) and/or brought to the attention of the Lead Dispatcher or Patrol Sergeant.